 It keeps malicious users from spying on your account and seeing your password, among other things.

-The new security Relevant Products/Services option is available for some users now, but will be rolled out to everyone over the next few weeks, Facebook says.
+The new security option is available for some users now, but will be rolled out to everyone over the next few weeks, Facebook says.
 But to get the extra shield, users have to go into settings and turn it on.

 This recent announcement is unrelated to the recent hacking of Facebook creator Mark Zuckerberg's profile.
 A Facebook blog post said it was timed for Data Privacy Day later that week.